texanconner/UD-ItemCatalog/README.md

 These files can be put there into that catalog folder in the Full Stack VM Repo.

 A client_secrets.JSON file will also be needed, which can be retrieved from the Google Oauth page.
-This will be placed in the catalog folder.
+This can be obtained at the site: https://console.developers.google.com/.
+Select Credentials, and request for a new web application.
+The URL's you wish to use it for will need to be authorized.
+The client_secrets.JSON file will be placed in the catalog folder.
+Your Client ID will also need to be updated in the login.html file, replacing the data-clientid field with the Client ID.

 Python 3.7.1 was used to test this app